 Have Another Favorite?
 Let Us Know!

 Have another device, tool, or other piece of video equipment you find yourself using over and over again?
-Tell us your favorites on Twitter (we’re @Panopto, of course), or below, in the comments!
+Tell us your favorites on Twitter – we’re @Panopto, of course!

 Take a deeper look into the flipped classroom evolution, including the foundational strategy and early results that have so many teachers excited, in our white paper, So You’ve Decided To Flip Your Classroom.

 In it, we discuss the five most important technologies schools should consider when researching or implementing the flipped classroom, including: